Natural Capital Ltd (referred to as Natural Capital throughout the rest of this statement) was commissioned by Fujitsu Services Ltd to provide:

 The focus continues on reporting the measurement and monitoring of all key health and safety areas, and data is available in the online CSR report.
 There continues to be a focus on maintaining and promoting a safe working environment and safe working practices through employee engagement and extending this out to the wider community.
 The internationally recognised standard OHSAS 18001 continues to be used to drive continual improvement.

-Activities to address diversity and inclusion issues continue to be progressed in 2014.
+Activities to address diversity and inclusion issues continue to be progressed in 2013.
 Data on objectives, targets and management programmes continue to be published in the CSR report on the website and performance is tracked.
 Data gathering has been reviewed and revisions made to improve the quantity and accuracy of information.
 Fujitsu continues to operate a range of supportive activities to promote diversity within the workplace and continues to show great commitment in this area.
-This has resulted in measured progress due to diversity and inclusion in a number of areas including attracting new employees, retaining existing employees and in particular employee engagement.

 Based on the scope of the assurance process, the following was observed with regard to performance information: